 HDomes & The Luxury Look have joined together to bring you a unique concept in sustainable, eco-friendly building on a global scale.
 Homes, villages, communities, hotels, storm shelters and homes for the homeless have been built in Haiti, Australia, Figi, Indonesia, Hawaii, California, Arizona, and many more places.

-Follow us for current projects in Nicaragua and Hawaii.
+Follow us for current projects:

 The Monolithic Dome is a reinforced concrete structure that can be built quickly and economically.
 The Monolithic Dome provides a secure, high quality, hyper-insulated permanent home that protects its inhabitants from the elements and natural disasters.